 Outliers

 You can show outliers as points extending beyond the whiskers by enabling Show outliers.
-If not enabled, the whiskers will extend to encompass all data points.
+If Show outliers is not enabled, the whiskers will extend to encompass all data points.

 Sort order

 Box plots are automatically sorted alphabetically by category (X-axis ascending).
-The sorting can be changed using the Sort order parameter.
+You can change the sort order using the Sort order parameter.
 The following sort options are available for box plots:

 Series